4-LAYER PCB TUTORIAL

 As the demand for high-performance and miniaturized electronic products increases, the need for high-density and small-size PCBs has also expanded.
 As a result, the circuit board has become smaller than before, there are various designs to choose from, and they can be customized according to specific requirements.
 Therefore, various multilayer circuit boards have been developed, including 4-layer PCBs.

 4-layer PCB is a standard multi-layer PCB that has many uses.
 Are you interested in learning more about them, especially their laminated design and types?
 What are their advantages, and how do they compare to double-layer PCBs?
-How to make 4-layer PCB?
+How to make a 4-layer PCB?
 This article will take you through all of this.

 What Is 4-Layer PCB?